morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 instancetype.kubevirt.io/gpus: If GPUs are requested by the instance type.
 ```

-As an example you can query for 4 CPUs:
+As an example, you can query for 4 CPUs:

 ```bash
 kubectl get virtualmachineclusterinstancetype --selector instancetype.kubevirt.io/cpu=4
 ```

-Output will list all instancetypes with 4 CPUs:
+Output will list all instance types with 4 CPUs:

 ```
 NAME         AGE
 cx1.xlarge   10m